 Major and Minor

 Students wishing to declare an Anthropology major or Anthropology minor must submit a major or minor plan in DartWorks for department review.
 The department administrator and a faculty advisor will ensure that the submitted plan meets the general requirements of the Anthropology major.
-To facilitate the approval process, students may consult with a faculty member about their major plan or for quick help selecting suitable courses students may use a major worksheet or a minor worksheet.
+To facilitate the approval process, students may consult with a faculty member about their major plan or for quick help selecting suitable courses students may use a MAJOR or a MINOR worksheet.

 For the Global Health Minor in Anthropology (ANGH-MINOR), students should consult with either Professor Sienna Craig or Professor Elizabeth Carpenter-Song about which courses fulfill each of the minor's core approaches.
 Students may find using the Global Health Minor worksheet especially helpful when selecting courses for their plan.